Wizcorp/cordova-plugin-wizpurchase/README.md

 Get a list of non-consumable item receipts / purchaseTokens

 iOS should internally...
-Check the local database on unconsumed transaction Ids etc.
+Check the call the code below return any owned non consumables etc.

 `[[SKPaymentQueue defaultQueue] addTransactionObserver:self];`
 `[[SKPaymentQueue defaultQueue] restoreCompletedTransactions];`